Venzory/Venzory/docs/TEST_AUDIT.md

-# Remcura Test Suite Audit
+# Venzory Test Suite Audit

 **Date:** November 18, 2025
-**Project:** RemcuraV2
+**Project:** Venzory
 **Test Framework:** Vitest 4.0.8
 **Total Test Files:** 46

 ## Executive Summary

-This audit provides a comprehensive overview of all automated test suites in the Remcura codebase.
+This audit provides a comprehensive overview of all automated test suites in the Venzory codebase.
 The analysis includes unit tests, integration tests, and their current health status based on static analysis and test execution results.

 ### Key Findings